How Lawsuits and Litigation Costs Are Driving Up Home Insurance Rates

 Find your best options in less than 2 minutes

-Florida's legislature acted decisively in back-to-back reform sessions that have begun to stabilize the market:
+Florida's legislature acted decisively in back-to-back reform sessions that have now stabilized the market heading into 2026:

 SB 2-A (December 2022):